-A beachfront location, lively atmosphere, fresh fish, and juicy steaks have made Duke's at the Outrigger Waikiki on the Beach one of the most popular gathering places on Waikiki Beach.
+A beachfront location, lively atmosphere, fresh fish and juicy steaks have made Duke's at the Outrigger Waikiki on the Beach one of the most popular gathering places on Waikiki Beach.

 Located on the site of the original Outrigger Canoe Club, the restaurant honors Hawaii's great ocean sportsman, Duke Kahanamoku.

 The Embassy Suites-Waikiki Beach Walk offers several opportunities for visitors to enjoy live music.
-Outrigger's Na Mele No Na Pua concerts are held monthly on the last Saturday of each month, from 4 to 5:30 p.m. on the Grand Lanai of the Embassy Suites-Waikiki Beach Walk hotel.
+Outrigger's Na Mele No Na Pua concerts are held once a month on Sundays, 5 - 6 p.m. on the Plaza Stage outdoor lawn.
 Each concert is free and open to the public while seating allows.
-Recent headliners were Melveen Leed, Amy Hanaiali'i, Maunalua, and Ledward Ka'apana, all top-notch performers in Hawaii.
-In addition, the poolside Pakini Bar invites visitors and locals to enjoy free live entertainment and tasty libations every Thursday, Friday and Saturday evening from 7:30 to 9:30 p.m.Continue to 5 of 13 below.
+Past headliners include Melveen Leed, Amy Hanaiali'i, Maunalua and Ledward Ka'apana, all top-notch performers in Hawaii.
+On Tuesdays from 4:30 - 6 p.m., enjoy music and hula dancing led by renowned kumu hula, Blaine Kamalani Kia.

+The show offers Hawaiian entertainment with the music, song and dance of the Polynesian Islands and the exciting Samoan Fire Knife Dance.
 The grand finale of the evening features a stunning beachfront fireworks display that lights up Waikiki Beach.

 Immortalized in a 1925 Charlie Chan novel, House Without A Key at the Halekulani is a popular indoor/outdoor gathering spot for informal breakfast, lunch, cocktails, appetizers and entertainment.